PaishankyzyNuriza/frontend-jquery/README.md

 ### The Algorithm
 I have used Caesar Cipher to encode and decode the given text.
-For encoding: each letter of a given text is replaced by a letter with a fixed number of positions down the alphabet.
+Encoding: each letter of a given text is replaced by a letter with a fixed number of positions down the alphabet.
+For Example:

+text = React

+encryption code = 4

-For Example: React --> Viegx
+output --> Viegx

 <img src="https://user-images.githubusercontent.com/64264345/200199369-74bb19d8-4387-4c5e-9fd2-cb50ec5ea25a.png" width="800">